Panzanella Tuscan Summer Bread Salad

 • ¼ cup fresh Italian parsley leaves rough chopped

-• 4 tbsp apple cider or red wine vinegar
+• 4 tablespoon apple cider or red wine vinegar

-• 3 tbsp Plain plant based yogurt I use the Culina brand
+• 3 tablespoon Plain plant based yogurt I use the Culina brand

 Gluten Free Ciabatta

-• 1 cup warm water (no hotter than 115 degrees F)
+• cups warm water no hotter than 115 degrees F

-• 1 pkg yeast rapid rise or traditional is fine
+• 1 tablespoon instant yeast rapid rise is best but traditional is fine

 Instructions